 If your organization is already sending emails, you’re off to a great start.
 If you want to take your fundraising a step further, consider segmenting some of your email campaigns.

 Segmenting emails means breaking up your email list into groups based on certain criteria.
-The goal with segmenting is to target your audience in the best way possible with the right message.
+The goal of segmenting is to target your audience in the best way possible with the right message.

 Some common criteria for nonprofit email segmenting include: